DOH Reports One New COVID-19 Case Overnight

 - Pending: 0

-As of noon Tuesday, 81 people had been hospitalized as a result of COVID-19 infection, and 17 people had died.
-A total of 563 people have been released from isolation and are considered recovered.
+As of noon Tuesday, 82 people had been hospitalized as a result of COVID-19 infection, and 17 had died.
+To date, 578 people had been released from isolation and are considered recovered.

+Hawai‘i County Civil Defense has reported three new coronavirus cases on the island since it cleared active cases for the first time last week.
+At least two of those cases were travel-related.
+Mayor Harry Kim announced Tuesday morning that the Big Island will continue with plans to reopen its beaches county-wide.